AEP: At a Glance

 Who We Are

-The Association has 40+ members across North America, from Maine to Maui to Miami.
-Members include clergy, clinicians, therapists, and practitioners from indigenous and underground traditions, ranging from novices to elders with decades of experience.
-Community members are estimated to be facilitating a total of 150-200 entheogenic experiences per month.
+The Association has more than sixty members across North America, from Maine to Maui to Miami.
+We are clergy, clinicians, therapists, and practitioners from indigenous and underground traditions, ranging from novices to elders with decades of experience.
+Community members are estimated to be supporting a total of 200 to 300 entheogenic experiences per month.

 We often say we're an organization of religious people rather than a religious organization.
 We welcome all sacraments and traditions that follow the structure of the “entheogenic ritual” described in the ritual guidelines and as practiced in accordance with our code of ethics.